About me

 Now, I’m out of Illinois and living in the Idaho’s Teton Valley, surrounded on all sides by mountains.
 With hundreds of thousands of acres of National Forest and other public lands to hike, bike, ski, snowshoe and float in… and bears, moose, elk, deer, marmots, pine squirrels to watch… It was, and still is, a place where my imagination can run as wild as when I was a kid!

 So I started writing.
+I started with a couple of middle-school/young adult fantasies.
 First Brighid appeared, then Sorche and Harper, their dog and their parents.
 And all the rest of the characters.
 Like Sorche when she first went through a portal, I never knew where the path was leading, but it was exciting to find out.
 And, of course, like her, I also couldn’t turn back.

 John Cheeseman